Lombiq/GitHub-Actions/Docs/Workflows.md

 You can provide these files in your own repository, the default path is `.github/actions/spelling`, but can be changed with the `config` parameter.

-You can also use already existing by setting the `spell-check-this` parameter to a repository.
+You can also use already existing configuration files by setting the `spell-check-this` parameter to a repository.

 Example _check-spelling.yml_: